geoserver/geoserver-cite-tools/README.md

-In order to add the new git submodule, for example for WPS 1.0, check the location and revision of the  WPS tests at https://github.com/opengeospatial/ and then run the following commands (in particular, these are adding verison 0.4 of the test suite):
+In order to add the new git submodule, for example for WPS 1.0, check the location and revision of the  WPS tests at https://github.com/opengeospatial/ and then run the following commands (in particular, these are adding version 0.4 of the test suite):

     git submodule add https://github.com/opengeospatial/ets-wps10
     git checkout 1e78a36ca8071584171e356288a3bbcee6b39668

-Get into the WPS test suite module and manually build it, then check the target contents, which might contain one or two zip files (a ctl file, and then eventually a set of resource jars needed for the tests):
+Get into the WPS test suite module and manually build it, then check the target contents, which might contain one or two zip files (a ctl file, and optionally a set of resource jars needed for the tests):

     mvn clean install -nsu